Skip to Content

 A blue door at Hobbiton, New Zealand

-If you don’t have your own car in New Zealand and you’re staying in one of the main cities, then the best way to visit Hobbiton is on a day tour from Auckland, Tauranga, or Rotorua.
+If you don’t have your own car in New Zealand, and you’re staying in one of the main cities, then the best way to visit Hobbiton is on a day tour from Auckland, a tour from Tauranga, or a tour from Rotorua.
 This will save you the hassle of renting a car and driving yourself because the tours will take care of all the logistics for you.

 Hobbiton Movie Set Tour from Auckland

-This tour includes the standard tour of Hobbiton, as well as return transport from Auckland.
+This small-group tour of Hobbiton includes the standard tour as well as return transport from Auckland.
 You can also choose the transport-only option if you prefer to purchase your Hobbiton ticket separately, so this is a flexible option.

 Hobbiton and Waitomo Caves from Auckland

-Why not combine your trip to Hobbiton with a visit to the Waitomo Caves?
+Why not combine your trip to Hobbiton with a visit to the epic Waitomo Caves on this popular tour from Auckland?

-They may sound gross, but these little creatures emit light and look like stars twinkling in the sky.
-It’s a really magical experience to glide through the caves by boat and marvel at the glow worms above you.
+As their name suggests, these little creatures emit light and look like stars twinkling in the sky.
+It’s a really magical experience to glide through the caves by boat and marvel at the glow-worms above you.
+You can easily make a day of exploring the caves as well as Hobbiton!

 Movie Set from Rotorua

-In addition to round-trip transportation to Hobbiton from Rotorua, you’ll also benefit from live commentary as you wind your way through the scenic New Zealand countryside on this tour.
-Lunch at the Green Dragon Inn is also included, so you won’t go hungry!
-Prices start at $179 NZD for adults.
+In addition to round-trip transportation to Hobbiton from Rotorua, you’ll also benefit from live commentary as you wind your way through the scenic New Zealand countryside on this full-day tour.
+Lunch at The Party Marquee is also included, so you won’t go hungry!

 Hobbiton Movie Set from Tauranga

-This small group tour includes round-trip transportation in an air-conditioned van and the standard Hobbiton tour option.
+This small-group tour includes round-trip transportation in an air-conditioned van as well as the standard Hobbiton tour option.
 There’s live commentary on board to help you make the most of your trip, and you’ll even get to try a cider or beer at the Green Dragon Inn.
+It’s one of the best tours from Tauranga to Hobbiton!

 7. What are the Hobbiton tours like?